-In the event that a Supervisor is informed of a spill by an employee, he/she will immediately inform the Environmental Superintendent and/or Safety Manager that a spill has occurred and provide details of the spill as outlined in Section 2.1 above.
+In the event that a Supervisor is informed of a spill, he/she will immediately inform the Environmental Superintendent and/or Safety Manager that a spill has occurred and provide details of the spill as outlined in Section 2.1 above.
 The Supervisor will proceed to the spill location, secure the scene, confirm the type of material/size of the spill and assist with containment actions.
-Depending on the severity of the spill incident, either the Mine General Manager (MGM) or Environmental Superintendent will provide direction to the Supervisor regarding the removal, storage and disposal of the spilled material.
-The incident scene is not to be disturbed until an incident investigation can be completed.
+Depending on the severity of the spill incident, either the General Manager (GM) or Environmental Superintendent will provide direction to the Supervisor regarding the removal, storage and disposal of the spilled material.